AishwaryaT19/ML_Assignment_2/README.md

 | Random_Forest       |       0.9  |  0.94 |        0.71 |     0.51 | 0.59 |  0.54 |
 | XGBoost             |       0.9  |  0.94 |        0.7  |     0.6  | 0.64 |  0.59 |

-3. Key Observations
+Observations for your README:

-•	Best Performer: XGBoost is the superior model for this dataset, achieving an Accuracy of 90% and the highest MCC of 0.59, demonstrating strong reliability even with imbalanced classes.
+Best Model: XGBoost performed the best with an Accuracy of 0.90 and an MCC of 0.59.

-•	Model Comparison: Ensemble methods (Random Forest and XGBoost) significantly outperformed simpler linear models like Logistic Regression.
+Worst Model: kNN struggled with this dataset, likely due to the high dimensionality of the chemical features.

-•	Insight: While Accuracy is high across most models, the Matthews Correlation Coefficient (MCC) reveals that kNN and Logistic Regression struggle to accurately identify "Good" wines (low Recall) compared to the tree-based models.
+Insight: Ensemble methods (Random Forest/XGBoost) significantly outperformed simple linear models.